- Servings: 4

 - Trim the both end of banana and carefully make a long slits in the skin only with pointed knife: slightly twist the banana so that banana skin gets loose and it is easy to peel off the skin by hand.

 - Peel off the skin and immediately (otherwise it will turn brown due to high iron content) put into bowl filled with normal water.
 Peel off all the bananas skin; chop banana peel/skin into small pieces, put into bowl filled with normal water, keep aside.

 - You can use banana for chips or banana sabji.

-- Take a pressure cooker, heat oil, Put mustard seeds and cumin; when it sputters, add red chili and split black gram.
-Fry on medium flame until it turns golden in color, add chopped ginger, onion and garlic, stir fry for a minute, add curry leaves, salt, turmeric powder, coriander powder, chili powder and tomato (or tomato puree), and stir fry for couple of minutes.
+- Take a pressure cooker, heat oil, Put mustard seeds and cumin; when it sputters, add red chilli and split black gram.
+Fry on medium flame until it turns golden in colour, add chopped ginger, onion and garlic, stir fry for a minute, add curry leaves, salt, turmeric powder, coriander powder, chilli powder and tomato (or tomato puree), and stir fry for couple of minutes.

 - Add chopped banana peels; continue to fry for couple of minutes; add a cup of water, close the lid.

-- Cook on high flame and bring to full cooking pressure; reduce the flame to low for couple of minutes, put off the flame.
+- Cook on high flame and bring to full cooking pressure; reduce to low flame for couple of minutes, put off the flame.

 - Let it cool, add fresh scrapped coconut and Garam masala; stir fry for 1-2 minutes to get desired consistency.
 Take out into serving bowl.